arcanistzed/arcanistzed.github.io/README.md

 * [SCS](https://foundryvtt.com/packages/scs) - An implementation of the Simultaneous Combat System for Foundry VTT
 * [Default Context Menu](https://foundryvtt.com/packages/dcm) - Use the default browser context menu in Foundry VTT
 * [Export Sheet to PDF](https://foundryvtt.com/packages/pdf-sheet) - A system agnostic tool to export your Foundry character sheet to a PDF!
-* [Combat Tracker Groups](https://foundryvtt.com/packages/ctg) - Group combatants in the Combat Tracker
+* [Combat Tracker Groups](https://foundryvtt.com/packages/ctg) - Group combatants in the Combat Tracker and roll for group initiative.
 * [Sidebar Macros](https://foundryvtt.com/packages/sidebar-macros) - Add Macros to the Foundry VTT sidebar!

 ## Contact Me